Jump back to chapter selection.

 Note that the name "second quantisation" does not imply a new quantum mechanics.

-We can express a many-body state of independent particles in the particle occupation number representations,
+We can express a many-body state of independent particles in the occupation number representation,

 |nν1,nν2,